martinResearch/PySparseLP/readme.md

 	python setup.py build_ext --inplace

-If you want to be able to run exernal solvers using mps files in windows then download the following executables and copy them in the solvers\windows subfolder
+If you want to be able to run external solvers using mps files in windows then download the following executables and copy them in the solvers\windows subfolder

 * [clp.exe](https://www.coin-or.org/download/binary/Clp/)
 * [cbc.exe](https://www.coin-or.org/download/binary/Cbc/)